-Today, the Coombs House Inn is a luxurious Florida Bed and Breakfast consisting of three Victorian Mansions offering romantic accommodations near St. George Island, and an alternative to typical Florida hotels.
+Today, the Coombs Inn & Suites is a luxurious Florida Inn consisting of three Victorian Mansions offering romantic accommodations near St. George Island, and an alternative to typical Florida hotels.

 When the Coombs House was built in 1905 it was generally referred to as “the most elegant house in Apalachicola” for its black cypress wall paneling, nine fireplaces, a twelve foot high entrance hall, ornate light fixtures, and a carved oak staircase leading up to the second floor past leaded glass windows.
 Indoor plumbing featuring a claw-footed bathtub may not have been considered part of the home’s elegance, but was still a rare and convenient luxury for that time and place.